Healthy Granola Bars for Kids from the Grocery Store

 Fiber | >3 gm per serving |

-Whether you send a granola bar as a mid-morning snack or offer them for sports practice, when you focus on a single nutrient such as sugar or fiber it’s easy to see how one granola bar compares in nutrient categories compared to its competitor.
+Whether you send a granola bar as a mid-morning snack or offer them for sports practice, when you focus on a single nutrient such as sugar or fiber it’s easy to see how one granola bar compares to a competitor.

 Let’s look at two granola bars, one I consider nutritious, and the other, not so much, for comparison: